executors/executors/explanatory.md

 for each level of the hierarchy.
 Each group's shared parameter originates from the corresponding factory in this variadic list.

-### Transactional Memory

-SG5 Transactional Memory is studying how proposed TM constructs in the Transactional Memory TS can be integrated with executors.
+**Transactional Memory.** SG5 Transactional Memory is studying how proposed TM constructs in the Transactional Memory TS can be integrated with executors.
 As TM constructs are compound statements of the form `atomic_noexcept  | atomic_commit |
 atomic_cancel  {<compound-statement> }` and `synchronized